angarsky/diveintopython/learn/modules/packages.md

 Replace `username/repository` with the GitHub username and repository name of the package you want to install.

-### Installing a specific version of the requests package:
+### Installing a specific version of the requests package

 ```shell
 pip install requests==2.23.0